Abditus0/PowerShell-Password-Reset-Script/README.md

 ## Why I built it

-Mass password resets are one of those things that come up in real IT work and there isn't really a built-in tool for it.
+Mass password resets is something that comes up in real IT work.
 You can do it manually in ADUC, but only if you have an afternoon to kill.
 Most admins end up writing a version of this script eventually.
-Now I've written one with the safety rails I'd want if I ran it in production: confirmation prompt, no plaintext output, full audit log, errors that don't kill the batch.